-Despite City Efforts, Do-It-Yourself Community Celebration Set for New Years
+Despite City Efforts, Do-It-Yourself Community Celebration Marks Seven Years

-On New Year's Eve, as it has for the past six years, Santa Cruz will again host the DIY New Years Parade, what has become both a homespun, family-friendly alternative celebration and a controversial embarrassment for the city.
-The result of six years of do-it-yourself community organizing, the Last Night DIY Parade, a community-sponsored New Year's Eve celebration will again hit Santa Cruz streets.
+On New Year's Eve, as it has for the past seven years, Santa Cruz will again host the Last Night DIY New Years Parade, what has become both a homespun, family-friendly alternative celebration and a controversial embarrassment for the city.
+The result of seven years of do-it-yourself community organizing, the Last Night DIY Parade, a community-sponsored New Year's Eve celebration will again hit Santa Cruz streets.

 Every New Years since 2004, the DIY celebration has been peaceful, creative, and fun.
 Community members carefully handle organization, traffic control, and cleanup.
 However, because of its lack of official sanction, civic leaders have opposed the celebration from the beginning.
 This year, police tried to shut down the parade by selectively targeting individuals who participated.
 In spite of the DIY parade's spotless record, Police used the unrelated violence on May 1st, 2010 to argue that all unpermitted events were potentially dangerous.